Directed Study Pathway Curriculum Advantages

 • There are regular examinations within each course and check points along the way.
 These checkpoints include content meetings 3-4 per week with faculty to assess student knowledge.
 Each meeting has a formative quiz worth 3-5 points and provides an opportunity for students to clarify learning objectives and ask questions.

-• Faculty can use a greater variety of teaching materials.
+• Faculty use a variety of teaching materials.
 In choosing learning resources for the DSP students, faculty may specify texts, articles, websites and other audio-visual resources for study.
 In turn, the module approach provides the freedom for students who want more information to use optional or additional resources for gaining in-depth knowledge.

 • Directed study is considered by some students to be less stressful as they feel a flexible schedule is less onerous than a rigid one; however, such flexibility requires excellent time-management and discipline.